seakfind/examples/VLESS-TCP-XTLS-Vision/README.md

 chown -R nobody:nogroup /etc/ssl/private/
 ```

-Backup the applied SSL certificate: use WinSCP to log in to your VPS, enter the `/etc/ssl/private/` directory, and download the certificate file `fullchain.cer` and the private key file `private.key`.

 SSL certificates are valid for 90 days and are automatically renewed every 60 days.
 The rate limit is exceeded, and an error will be reported.

-- Rename the certificate file to `fullchain.cer` and the private key file to `private.key`, log into your VPS using WinSCP, upload them to the `/etc/ssl/private/` directory and execute the following command.
+To back up the applied SSL certificate: Use WinSCP to log in to your VPS, enter the `/etc/ssl/private/` directory, and download the certificate file `fullchain.cer` and the private key file `private.key`.
+To restore, rename the certificate file to `fullchain.cer` and the private key file to `private.key`, log in to your VPS using WinSCP, upload them to the `/etc/ssl/private/` directory and execute the following command.

 ```
 chown -R nobody:nogroup /etc/ssl/private/